 grant applications begins.

-Now in our sixth year of seeking and awarding grants, we have a solid
+Now in our seventh year of seeking and awarding grants, we have a solid

 foundation of non-profits.
 We work with organizations to explain the grant